Archie9010/Quiz/README.md

  ## Wireframe
 The wireframe model is created as part of the project planning.
 Its task is to graphically present the appearance of the application on three different devices: computer - high resolution, mobile - low resolution.
 The application will be built on the basis of the created sketch.

+### Landing Page Wireframe
 ![landing](assets/media/wireframe.png)
 ![mobile](assets/media/wireframe-mobile.png)
+### Scoreboard Wireframe
 ![Scoreboard](assets/media/wireframe-scoreboard.png)
 ![Scoreboard-mobile](assets/media/wireframe-scoreboard-mobile.png)
 ## Features

 * Featured at the top of the page, Logo and title of the website can be found.
-* Scoreboard after completing 10 questions
+* Scoreboard after completing 10 questions.
 * Button designed to check all correct answers.
+* Green/Red color after clicking on one of the 4 answers, allowing the user to see if the answer was correct or not.

 ## Testing